 Cucurbits

 Cucurbits are thought to be one of the first types of plants to be cultivated in history.
 They are thought to be originally cultivated in the region of present-day Mexico and Central America.
-Squash, zucchini, cucumber, bottle gourd, bitter gourd, and snake gourd are all Cucurbits!
+Squash, zucchini, cucumber, and bottle-bitter-snake gourd are all cucurbits!

 Maximizing Cucurbit Yield

-• Most cucurbits can grow to a big size, but it’s best to pick the fruits when they are at a medium age to get the best taste and texture.
+• Most cucurbits can grow to a big size, but it’s best to pick the fruits when they are at a medium size to get the best taste and texture.

 • Water at the base of your plant to prevent diseases like powdery mildew.
 It may be a little difficult once the gourd grows larger, but it is essential in preventing diseases that might kill the plant and surrounding plants.

-• For climber varieties, you should train the plant while young by tying a rock to make sure the gourd grows straight, not curly.
+• For climber varieties, you can train a long gourd to grow straight, not curly, by tying a rock to the end .
 They should also not touch the ground, for the fruit will have a flat side rather than a round shape throughout.

 • There are also bush and non-climber varieties, which are especially suitable if you have a small garden.